|Best Overall||TropiClean Spa Tear Stain Cleanser for Dogs|

 |Best Budget||Burt’s Bees for Dogs Tear Stain Remover|

-|Best Fast Action||Eye Envy NR Tear Stain Remover Kit for Dogs|
+|Best Fast Action||Eye Envy Dog Tear Stain Remover Starter Kit|

 |Best Oral Remover||Angels’ Eyes Natural Chicken Flavored Soft Chew|

-- TropiClean Spa Tear Stain Cleanser for Dogs
+#1.
+Best Overall: TropiClean Spa Tear Stain Cleanser for Dogs

-Top of our list of fabulous tear stain removers is the TropiClean Spa Tear Stain Cleanser for Dogs.
+At the top of our list of tear stain removers is the TropiClean Spa Tear Stain Cleanser for Dogs.
 Many reviewers appreciate that it both cleans and freshens your dog’s coat using only gentle and natural ingredients.
-We love that it can be used on dogs of all breeds and all ages over 12 weeks.
+Additionally, it can be used on dogs of all breeds and all ages over 12 weeks.
 It stands out from other products on the market because it contains only natural ingredients so it is completely safe for your pooch.
 It is also quite reasonably priced and made in the USA.

-It uses a blend of coconut, blueberry, and vanilla to clean, hydrate and exfoliate the skin and coat with a light foaming action.
+It uses a blend of coconut, blueberry, and vanilla to clean, hydrate and exfoliate the skin and coat it with a light foaming action.
 It’s completely free from soap but has a whitening effect that brightens the coat leaving it clean and fresh and ready for doggy kisses!
 As well as tear stains, use it to remove marks in beards, eye pockets, and wrinkles – you can even use it on your cat.

 2. Easiest To Use: Angels’ Eyes Gentle Tear Stain Wipes for Dogs